apabon123/financial-data-system/docs/README.md

 - **Data Analysis**: Calculate technical indicators and perform financial analysis
 - **Modular Design**: Built with single-file agents for maximum flexibility and maintainability
 - **Command-Line Interface**: Interact with the system through intuitive natural language queries
+- **Data Validation**: Check for data gaps and inconsistencies with built-in validation tools

 ## Getting Started